 When will I be notified if I am moving forward in the process after submitting my application?

-You will receive notice one week before the next interview date if you have advanced to the next round.
-Promising applications will be invited back for an in-person pitch in front of our screening committee.
-We will notify you within 24 hours after the pitch if you are extended a spot in the accelerator, and the terms.
-You will need to decide within 24 hours if you would like to join as we will need to say no to others if you join us.
+You will receive notice within two weeks of the next Application Deadline if you have advanced to an invitation to interview.
+The interview will be an in-person or via skype pitch in front of our screening committee.
+We will notify you within 4 days after the pitch if you are extended a spot in the accelerator, and the terms.
+You will need to decide within 7 days after receiving an offer if you would like to accept as we will need to say no to others if you join us.

 What do I get if I join?